BarbeRousseLibre/hermessenger/docs/ABOUT-FILES.md

 # public/ - The Document Root

 Only files served by the web server, aka Document Root, are inside.
-The only exception being ' checking_form.php ', being the entry point of Hermessenger.
+The only exception being ' main.php ', being the entry point of Hermessenger.

 - public/contact.example.html - example file, it is mostly used for testing and it could be replaced as well it with your own HTML code, probably a contact.html or what ever.

-- public/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, disposable e-mails domain list, etc), if all tests are succesful, then the data are exported to a JSON file into the ' var/temp_mail_directory ', until it is send by ' bin/send_mail_in_queue.php '.
+- public/main.php - the main entry point to PHP by the HTML form to ' src/checking_form.php '.

 # bin/